 As a 'sister institute' of the University of Calcutta, IDSK has been recently allowed to conduct the PhD programme in Development Studies under the auspices of the University of Calcutta.
 The programme is to be monitored by a committee set up by the Vice Chancellor of CU, comprising Professors Samir Das (University of Calcutta), Amaresh Dubey (Jawaharlal Nehru University), Hari Vasudevan (University of Calcutta), Pradip Bose (formerly of Centre for Studies in Social Sciences Calcutta), and Achin Chakraborty (IDSK).
-The first batch of fifteen students enrolled on 29 December 2016, the second batch of six students enrolled on 20 December 2018 and the fourth batch of five students enrolled on 16 December 2019.
+The first batch of fifteen students enrolled on 29 December 2016, the second batch of six students enrolled on 20 December 2017, third batch of three students enrolled on 20 December 2018 and the fourth batch of five students enrolled on 16 December 2019.